starknet-io/starknet.js/www/versioned_docs/version-v4.17.1/API/account.md

 account.**estimateInvokeFee**(calls [ , estimateFeeDetails ]) => _Promise < EstimateFeeResponse >_

-Estimate Fee for executing an INVOKE transaction on starknet.
+Estimate Fee for executing an INVOKE transaction on StarkNet.

 The _calls_ object structure: